 Therapeutic techniques like these can help to build confidence and control.
 They allow people challenge the belief that they’re still under threat, identify replace that with beliefs that they want to have instead.
 By doing that, we can help people to feel empowered, and begin breaking harmful cycles of behavior and thought.
 For people whose past experiences may feed into cycles of behavior linked to homelessness, this can be incredibly valuable.

-For more information on how we support people impacted by Trauma, see our Health + Wellbeing Programme.
+For more information on how we support people impacted by trauma and PTSD, see our Health + Wellbeing Programme.